 - Strengthen the sense of belonging and pride among Indigenous learners in their cultural heritage

 - Deepen the understanding and appreciation of Canada's First Peoples among students from other cultural backgrounds

 - Support teachers and students in curriculum and classroom program development

-The program – funded through a special grant from Manitoba Education – allows us to provide authentic and successful Aboriginal cultural programming to our students and staff by integrating Aboriginal history and perspectives into the curriculum and offering a variety of cultural and curricular learning activities in our schools.
+The program – funded through a special grant from Manitoba Education – allows us to provide authentic and successful Indigenous cultural programming to our students and staff by integrating Indigenous history and perspectives into the curriculum and offering a variety of cultural and curricular learning activities in our schools.

 Some of our learning activities include: